01mf02/jq-lang-spec/impl.md

 ]
 on a number of programming language interpreters written in the jq language:

-- "bf.jq" (35 lines of code) is an interpreter for the Brainfuck language.
+- `bf.jq` (35 lines of code) by the author of gojq is an interpreter for the Brainfuck language.
-  We run it on "fib.bf",
+  We run it on `fib.bf`,
   a Brainfuck program that calculates the first 13 Fibonacci numbers.
-- "wsjq.jq" (552 LOC) is an interpreter for the Whitespace language written by Thalia Archibald.
+- `wsjq.jq` (552 LOC) by Thalia Archibald is an interpreter for the Whitespace language [@wsjq].
-  We run it on "hopper.ws",
+  We run it on `hopper.ws`,
-  a Whitespace program that outputs a portrait of Grace Hopper.
+  a Whitespace program by Dmitry Belov that outputs a portrait of Grace Hopper.
-- "jqjq.jq" (2837 LOC) is an interpreter for the jq language written by Mattias Wadman.
+- `jqjq.jq` (2837 LOC) by Mattias Wadman is an interpreter for the jq language [@jqjq].
-  We run it on its whole test suite consisting of over 200 tests.
+  We run it on its whole test suite consisting of over 200 tests, where each test executes a jq program inside jqjq.

 While these are relatively unusual jq programs due to their large size, they are very useful to test compatibility of jq interpreters,